jonnew/Oat/README.md

   trigger is sent to.
 - __`strobe_pin`__=`+int` Hardware pin number on Point-grey camera that a gate signal for the camera shutter is copied  to.
 - __`enforce_fps`__=`bool`If true, ensures that frames are produced at the `fps` setting by retransmitting frames if the requested period is exceeded.
   This is sometimes needed in the case of an external trigger because PG cameras sometimes just ignore them.
 I have opened a support ticket on this, but PG has no solution yet.

 __TYPE = `file`__

-- __`frame_rate`__=`float` Frame rate in frames per second
+- __`fps`__=`float` Target frame rate in frames per second.
+If left undefined, frames will be read as quickly as possible.
 - __`roi`__=`{x_offset=+int, y_offset=+int, width=+int, height+int}` Region of
   interest to extract from the camera or video stream (pixels).